ItaiAxelrad/open-spec/docs/specifications/4_Site and Infrastructure/31_Earthwork/312219 Finish Grading.md

 tags: ['Site', 'Infrastructure', 'Earthwork', 'Finish', 'Grading']
 ---

-1. SECTION 31 22 19 – FINISH GRADING
-   1. SITE CLEARING **Copyright 2007 by The American Institute of Architects (AIA)
-1. Exclusively published and distributed by Architectural Computer Services, Inc. (ARCOM) for the AIA
-   1. Revise this Section by deleting and inserting text to meet Project-specific requirements.
-   1. This Section uses the term "Architect."
-Change this term to match that used to identify the design professional as defined in the General and Supplementary Conditions.
-   1. Verify that Section titles referenced in this Section are correct for this Project's Specifications; Section titles may have changed.

 ## General

-*
 	1. RELATED DOCUMENTS
    1. Drawings and general provisions of the Contract, including General and Supplementary Conditions and Division 01 Specification Sections, apply to this Section.
-   1. All current NREL standards and specifications shall apply, including but not limited to:
+   1. All current Owner standards and specifications shall apply, including but not limited to:
-      1. NREL CONSTRUCTION SPECIFICATIONS
+      1. Owner CONSTRUCTION SPECIFICATIONS

-*
 1. SUMMARY
-		+
-			-
 		1. Finish grading associated with the proposed drainage swale and guidance for grading adjacent to the existing transformer pad.
    1. Scope of Work:
       1. Fine grading to meet all required finish elevations indicated on the Drawings; including distribution of top-soil over the site; and coordination with installation of sodding and landscaping.
    1. Disc the existing and / or filled subgrade to a depth of 6 inches using a landscape scarifier.